topo-gps/ios-manual/en/waypoints/waypoint_details.rst

 The waypoint details screen appears by tapping on the icon of a waypoint that is loaded on the map.
 You can also open this screen by pressing the info button (i) on the right hand side of a title in the :ref:`waypoints screen <ss-waypoint-load>`.

-The waypoint details screen of the waypoint ‘Stonehenge’ is displayed below:
+An example of the waypoint details screen is displayed below:

 .. figure:: ../_static/waypoint-details.png
    :height: 568px
    :width: 320px
    :alt: Waypoints details Topo GPS

-   *The waypoint details screen of the waypoint ‘Stonehenge’.*
+   *The waypoint details screen of the waypoint ‘A’.*

 On the top right of the waypoint details screen you find a map icon with a slash.
 If you tap this button, the waypoint will be removed from the main map.
 If the waypoint is not loaded on the map, a map icon withouth a slash is shown.
 If you tap that icon, the waypoint will be loaded on the map and you will return to the main map.